vlasky/pdf-reader-mcp/memory-bank/systemPatterns.md

 - **TypeScript:** Provides static typing for better code maintainability, early error detection, and improved developer experience.
 Uses ES module syntax (`import`/`export`).
+- **PDF Parsing:** Uses the `pdf-parse` library to extract text content, metadata, and page information from PDF files.
+Handlers are designed to leverage this library for the specific PDF tools.

 ## 3. Component Relationships